FaithOzoanieke/alx-higher_level_programming/README.md

 This is my first readme file for the task 0x00.
-Python - Hello, World from ALX
+Python - Hello, World from ALX Software Engineering